kingluddite/web-dev-notes/full-stack/wesbos/120n-fullstack-adv-react-graphql/06-shopping-cart/03-server-side-add-to-cart.md

 ```

 ## Things to point out:
-* CartItem Type was created with all its fields
+* `CartItem` Type was created with all its fields
 * Check out the two relationships that were created!
-* Our generated prisma.graphql was regenerated with the new stuff inside it
+* Our generated `prisma.graphql` was regenerated with the new stuff inside it

 ## Install the latest prisma
+* Sometimes it gets outdated and you need to update it

 `$ npm i -g prisma`